techthoughts2/AWSCBManifestPS/README.md

 * This scaffolds an empty PowerShell project that adheres to PowerShell community guidelines.
 * It generates a few Pester tests to get you started.
-* It makes a build file that runs the Pester tests, creates PowerShell help, and combines your functions together to build your project for publication.
+* It makes a build file that analyzes your code for best practices and styling, runs the Pester tests, creates PowerShell help, and combines your functions together to build your project for publication.
 * It makes a CloudFormation template which you can upload to your AWS account.
 It will create all the resources you need to trigger builds for your module.
 * When you commit your code to your chosen repository, the build(s) will run, and you can view the results.